 \subsection{Results Discussion}

 \textbf{Overall Performance (\qa{Q1})} We compare the testing reward of all methods under nine tasks and summarize the results in Table~\ref{tab:overall} to demonstrate the overall performance.
-Generally, our method outperforms other baselines in all tasks except \textit{Stack-I}, which is simple for all methods.
-We note that the gap between our method and baselines under \textit{S} and \textit{C} settings is more significant than the \textit{I} setting, showing that our method still works well in the non-trivial generalization task.
-As a model-free method, SAC fails in all three tasks of \textit{Unlock} and \textit{Crash} environments since they have sparse rewards.
+Generally, our method outperforms baselines in all tasks except \textit{Stack-I} because this task is too simple for all methods.
+We note that the gap between our method and baselines in \textit{S} and \textit{C} settings is more significant than in the \textit{I} setting, showing that our method still works well in the non-trivial generalization task.
+As a model-free method, SAC fails in all three tasks of \textit{Unlock} and \textit{Crash} environments since they have very sparse rewards.
 Without learning the causal structure of the environment, PETS even cannot fully solve \textit{Unlock-S}, \textit{Unlock-C}, and all \textit{Crash} tasks.
-Both TICSA and ICIL learn explicit or implicit causality of the task, so they are relatively better than SAC and PETS.
+Both TICSA and ICIL learn the causality underlying the task so that they are relatively better than SAC and PETS.
 However, they are still worse than GRADER in two generalization settings because of the unstable and inefficient causal reasoning mechanism.
-We also find that even if the ICIN is given the true causal graph, the policy learning part cannot efficiently leverage the causality, leading to worse performance in generalization settings.
+We also find that even if ICIN is given the true causal graph, the policy learning part cannot efficiently leverage the causality, leading to worse performance in generalization settings.

 To further analyze the tendency of learning, we plot the curves of all methods under \textit{Crash} in Figure~\ref{fig:discover_graph}.
-Our method quickly learns to solve the tasks at the beginning of the training, demonstrating data efficiency.
+Our method quickly learns to solve tasks at the beginning of the training, demonstrating high data efficiency.
 GRADER also outperforms other methods with large gaps in the later training phase.
-The results of the other two environments can be found in Appendix~\ref{app:more_results}.
+The training figures of the other two environments can be found in Appendix~\ref{app:more_results}.